Introduction to automatic control

 The major part of continuous control systems is design with a “PID” shape: proportional-integral-derivative controller.
 First of all, we estimate system deviation: the difference measured between input (setpoint) and the output (like temperature).
 The control quantity (for instance, the heat power) is then computed as the sum of three terms:

 - one proportional to the system deviation (the farther from the setpoint we are, the stronger the control command will be.
 If there is a perfect match, we do nothing)

 - another is proportional with the system deviation integral (the farther from the setpoint we are, the faster the control command will change.
 If there is a perfect match, we do not change the input but we still apply it)

 - last is proportional to system deviation derivate (the faster we are moving away from the objective, the more significant the actions will be to reverse the current trend.
 Whereas when we are close to the setpoint, we take it easy)

 Here, we are dealing with the most widespread and simple of control systems.
 Some systems are a lot more sophisticated and require a suitable control loop, such as for example coupled ones.
 For instance, with a boiler in a thermal power station, there are three ways to affect physical quantities (heating power, valve opening and cold water injection).
 But each manner individually modifies the others: this phenomenon is called “coupling”.
 In such a case, it is extremely difficult to set three PID control loops together because any modification of one of them also affects the other two.
-It results in the use of higher-performance techniques, based on system modeling: “advanced” automatic control.
+It results in the use of higher-performance techniques, based on system modelling: “advanced” automatic control.